curiosag/StackOverflowStrategies/README.md

     - don't describe expected behavior along with the things the program does, but isn't supposed to do
     - sound demanding, snooty ... you know, people do it for free.
 Its more like asking for a favor than to get a service delivered.
 Well, most may also do it for reputation, but at least they're not getting paid.
 Only SO makes money, at least it tries to.

 - **GOOD** Patience.
 Even the highest rated questions do have a share of down-votes, for whatever reason.
-But a single up-vote cures 5 down-votes anyway (or 10?) as far as reputation is concernend.
+But a single up-vote cures 5 down-votes anyway as far as reputation is concernend.
 As soon as the audience is big enough, you can't please everyone.

 - **LEGIT** Recycle known problems not yet posted.
 Scan through books like "Java Puzzlers" or the bug lists of programming languages and re-formulate them as SO posts.
 Such bizarre and useless stuff gets [well received](https://stackoverflow.com/questions/52147247/getting-unwanted-nullpointerexception-in-ternary-operator-why) usually.
 Try to decorate and pack them in an appealing riddle.
 But it might well be, that just answering question yields a better effort-to-reputation ratio.